 At the AGM a major announcement was made that Touching Base will be taking over operation of our Referral List from People with Disability Australia Inc (PWDA), now that we have the logistical and financial capacity to do so.
 Many thanks to PWDA for their long term support in managing our referral list, on our behalf, over the last decade.
 The new contact details for referrals to disability-friendly sex services providers are:

 Professional Disability Awareness Training – for sex workers only

-This workshop has now been booked out.
-If you would like to go on our cancellation list – please send us an email on firstname.lastname@example.org
+If you would like to go on our list of sex workers wanting to be notified of our next PDAT workshop – please send us an email on firstname.lastname@example.org

 In Senior Moments , Peter Munro presents a very respectful, balanced article in the Good Weekend magazine (Sydney Morning Herald), with a small reference to Touching Base.